 Section 5.
 Regular meetings of the board shall be held with the date and time to be fixed by the board at its first meeting of the year.

 Section 6.
-Special meetings of the board may be called by the president or when requested by _____ members upon _____ days’ written notice to each member of the board.
+Special meetings of the board may be called by the president or when requested by ten members upon three days’ written notice to each member of the board.

 # Section 7.
 A quorum of the board of managers shall be determined by the members of the board.
 Voting by proxy is prohibited.